dyota257/wrestlingscoreboard/to-do.md

-[x] When setting game from the Set Game from, clubname is not transferred to the scoreboard [ ] Import textarea and fixtures are still visible when game is confirmed - hide this on confirm [ ] In some situations, game typ is wrong.
+[x] When setting game from the Set Game from, clubname is not transferred to the scoreboard [ ] Import textarea and fixtures are still visible when game is confirmed - hide this on confirm [x] In some situations, game type is wrong.
 If it's not overridden upon confirmgame, the variable is still storing the previous match.
 This happens e.g. a Greco match happens, and the next one is a 6-7yo where there is no Greco => there is no Greco selector.
 But, the program still remembers the style as "Greco" and keeps it as that
 [ ] Put a ringing sound on timerend
 [ ] Repackage so that it's easily accessible for normal people (put all of the other files into folders, rename index.html to something stupidly obvious like launch.html)
  ?
 Single button for scoring?
 Less complicated?
- ?
+    Can't have criteria detection for draws if this is the way ?
 Separate timer clear and score clear?
  ?
 Rest timer isn't timed in this tournament, the mat chairman just "feels it" [x] Turn warning markers to yellow squares